Column

 In March, the UTLA House of Representatives passed a resolution in which we joined labor unions nationwide to call for an immediate ceasefire and an end to the siege in Gaza.
 The resolution also demands “The Israeli hostages taken by Hamas must be immediately released” and calls on Israel and Hamas to “adhere to standards of international law.”

-In October, the HoR passed a resolution supporting Vermont Senator Bernie Sanders’ effort to block the sale of over $20 billion in offensive U.S. weapons to Israel.
+Another Shrier criticism of UTLA is that in October our HoR passed a resolution supporting Vermont Senator Bernie Sanders’ effort to block the sale of over $20 billion in offensive U.S. weapons to Israel.
 Sanders’ statement on the Joint Resolutions of Disapproval specifically refers to “Hamas’ horrific terrorist attack on October 7th” and states that “Israel clearly had the right to respond” to it–not exactly radical sentiments.

 UTLA’s resolution explains that “the arms named have been used in violations of U.S. and international law, indiscriminately killing large numbers of civilians, many of them children” and that “Israel has decimated the education system…destroying every university in Gaza.”